 - be registered for a period of one year and in active standing under one of these acts:

 - Part 21 of the Business Corporations Act - Extra-Provincial Corporations

 - Companies Act, Part 9 (Non-profit Companies)

 - Agriculture Societies Act

-- Canada Not-for-profit Corporations Act, and must be registered in Alberta under the Business Corporations Act
+- Canada Not-for-profit Corporations Act, and registered in Alberta under the Business Corporations Act